 There are a few reasons why you should download Power BI Desktop from the Microsoft Store :

 - The most recent version of Power BI Desktop will be installed automatically by Windows.
-Since new versions of Power BI are released by Microsoft every month, this can be an extremely useful time-saving feature.
+Since new versions of this technology are released by Microsoft every month, this can be an extremely useful time-saving feature.

 - Instead of downloading the complete program every time Windows detects an update, it will only download the modified parts.
 This reduces data usage and makes updates faster.